catdad/json-cli-toolkit/README.md

 Use arbitrary JavaScript to transform or filter the input json:

 `--code`: The code to execute.
-This code will have a global `obj` object, which is the JSON being treated.
-This code will be called multiple times if running in.
+This code will be called multiple times if running with the `multiline` flag.
+It has acess to the following global objects:

-`--multiline`.
+  - `obj`: An object, which is the JSON being treated.
 You can modify this object as you like, and the result will be used for the output.
 Setting `obj` to `undefined` will filter the json object out of the output.
-For convenience, this code will also have access to `lodash` as a global `_` variable, like you might expect.
+  - `opts`: The options object for the `exec` command.
+This object is shared across all executions of the code, and can be used to store and share data between executions.
+  - `_`: Lodash, for convenience.

 **Examples:**